 Julian Schwarz is an ardent supporter of new music, and has premiered concertos by Richard Danielpour and Samuel Jones (recorded with the All Star Orchestra for public television in 2012, subsequently released as a DVD on Naxos).
 In the 2017/18 season, he gave the world premiere of Lowell Liebermann’s first Cello Concerto with a consortium of six orchestras.
 Other premieres include recital works by Paul Frucht, Scott Ordway, Jonathan Cziner, Gavin Fraser, Alex Weiser, Ofer Ben-Amots, and the U.S. premiere of Dobrinka Tabakova’s Cello Concerto.
 On record, he has recorded Bright Sheng’s Northern Lights for Naxos, the complete cello/piano works by Ernest Bloch for the Milken Archive of American Jewish Music, and an album of concertos with the Seattle Symphony.

-A devoted teacher, Schwarz serves as assistant professor of cello at Shenandoah Conservatory of Shenandoah University (Winchester, Vrignia).
+A devoted teacher, Schwarz serves as associate professor of cello at Shenandoah Conservatory of Shenandoah University (Winchester, Vrignia).
 He spends his summers teaching and performing at the Eastern Music Festival (Greensboro, North Carolina).
 Past faculty appointments include artist-in-residence at the Lunenburg Academy of Music Performance (Nova Scotia, Canada), faculty teaching assistant to Joel Krosnick at The Juilliard School, and artist-in-residence at the pianoSonoma Festival.

 Born in Seattle, Washington, Schwarz studied at the Academy of Music Northwest and the Lakeside School.
 He continued to the Colburn School in Los Angeles under Ronald Leonard, and then moved to New York City to study with mentor Joel Krosnick at The Juilliard School (Bachelor of Music ’14, Master of Music ’16).
 Other influential teachers include the late David Tonkonogui, the late Toby Saks, Lynn Harrell, Neal Cary, and chamber music mentors Andre Roy, Arnold Steinhardt, Jonathan Feldman, Toby Appel and Paul Coletti.
 Schwarz plays a Neapolitan cello made by Gennaro Gagliano in 1743 and an American bow made by Paul Martin Siefried.
 He is an active contributor to Strings Magazine’s Artist Blog, and sits on the music committee of the National Arts Club.
 A Pirastro artist, he endorses and plays the “Perpetual” medium and edition sets of cello strings.
 Julian also proudly endorses Melos Rosin.